Heroes-Academy/IntroPython_Winter2017/docs/source/exercises/week4_for_turtles.rst

         - make the turtle write "fizz buzz"
     - else, make the turtle black and write nothing.

+You can find the command for having the turtle "write" in the cheat sheet or on Python's help docs.
+I usually search "python turtles" in google and find them that way!

 Bonus Exercise 1
 ****************